 The human desire to purchase items that make them feel good does not change.
 How much they’re able to spend and how they treat themselves does.

 It doesn’t mean you need to drop your prices to make sales.
 Adjust your products, how you make them, the materials you use, etc. so you can find a lower price point while still making customers feel they’re getting a lot of value.

 If instead of pushing the same luxury car, the salesman told you about affordable leasing options, used vehicles on the lot, the amazing trade in deals they had or showed you different models that were more affordable, you may start to show interest and considering buying a car.

 Take a look at your products and consider how you can appeal to champagne taste on a beer budget.
-Work your way through the sample chapter which you can sign up to download here and look at your products with fresh eyes.
-Consider the new needs and wants of your customers and determine how you can fulfill them.
+Look at your products with fresh eyes and consider the new needs and wants of your customers and determine how you can fulfill them.

 Look at ways you can lower your production time and costs as well as the overhead expenses you’re paying each month.
 If you’re able to save time and money in any areas, it may allow you to keep your products as is while lowering your prices.

 Find more about profits on page 6 of the sample chapter.
 (Download chapter here)

 If you’re not already selling to a niche audience, now is the time to find one.
 It’s going to help your business stand out, simplify selling and increase repeat customers.

 Think about who your ideal customer is and how they may have changed now that they have less disposable income.
 How do they treat themselves?
 What do they appreciate?
 How can you offer them something no one else in the industry is?